-PRMI P Initiatives - Provide Pathways for Sport Timing RPAs Wards Lead Divisions 5-1.
-At the time of designing new indoor aquatic centres and renewing aging indoor aquatic facilities, investigate opportunities to enhance and update spaces that are reflective of modern expectations with consideration given to user and spectator amenities, and sport-friendly design and tournament- hosting capabilities.
-Ongoing All All Recreation Building Design & Construction Consider selected improvements to the McMurchy Pool that support training and programming for aquatic sports.
-Medium-Term RPA H Ward 3 5-2.
+PRMP Initiatives - Provide Pathways for Sport Timing RPAs Wards Lead Divisions 5-1.
+At the time of designing new indoor aquatic centres and renewing aging indoor aquatic facilities, investigate opportunities to enhance and update spaces that are reflective of modern expectations with consideration given to user and spectator amenities, and sport-friendly design and tournament-hosting capabilities.
+Consider selected improvements to the McMurchy Pool that support training and programming for aquatic sports in conjunction with PRMP Initiative 2-3.
+Ongoing Medium-Term All RPA H All Ward 3 Recreation Building Design & Construction 5-2.
 Investigate the potential for a 50-metre pool at a future community centre through the requisite business and financial planning exercises.
 To be determined To be determined To be determined Recreation Strategic Communications, Tourism & Events 5-3.
 Centralize Brampton's supply of curling sheets at a single location, allowing the City to reconstruct or substantially renovate one of its existing curling clubs.
 The number of curling pads and project scope, including the range of amenities that should be included, should be confirmed through a detailed utilization and feasibility analysis, in consultation with the Brampton and Chinguacousy Curling Clubs.
 The decommissioned location should be repurposed to meet emerging recreational program needs/demands.
-Longer-Term RPA F RPA G Ward 1 & 7 Ward 3 Recreation Building Design & Construction 5-4.
+Longer-Term RPA F RPA G Ward 7 Ward 3 Recreation Building Design & Construction 5-4.
 Continue to reference arena, sports field and other facility utilization data to support capital planning and repurposing of amenities to meet needs.
-Facility and sports field utilization audits should be conducted when appropriate to compare true usage of facilities in relation to scheduled bookings. - 5-5.
+Facility and sports field utilization audits should be conducted when appropriate to compare true usage of facilities in relation to scheduled bookings.
+Ongoing All All - Recreation 5-5.
 To continue establishing Brampton as the Cricket Capital of Canada , add a lit cricket grounds in RPA A (per PRMP Initiative 3-3) and RPA E, investigate which existing cricket grounds are appropriate candidates to add field lighting, as well as continue to explore partnerships with local School Boards to bring additional cricket grounds online.
 Ongoing To be determined To be determined Recreation Parks, Maintenance & Forestry